Legal and Accountable Nursing Practice

 Description

-This module will acquaint the student with the legal structures which will frame his/her professional practice.
-The module examines the regulatory parameters on safe practice.
+This module will acquaint the student with the legal structures which will frame their professional practice.
+The module examines the regulatory and legal structures which holds a nurse to account.
 Particular emphasis is placed on the regulatory function of The Nursing and Midwifery Board and the Health Information and Quality Authority as well as the broader common law rules.

 Learning Outcomes

-2. comprehensively describe the regulatory function of The Nursing and Midwifery Board of Ireland; including its objectives and processes, and develop an awareness of the legal expectation of professional behaviour.
+4. Comprehensively describe the regulatory function of The Nursing and Midwifery Board of Ireland; including its objectives and processes, and develop an awareness of the legal expectation of professional behaviour with reference to the statutory grounds for a compliant, and the sanctions under fitness to practise.

 Credits